Why I Gift Studio Portraits with Some Wedding Packages

 when there are a million details to worry about, a thousand decisions to make, and hundreds of people attending who all have questions, requests, and input.

-For example, a parent very often values their kids’ needs above their own, which is why they might not spend the money to go on vacation themselves, but if they can turn it into a family trip with some cultural enrichment for their children, they’ll justify the expense.
+Parents won’t spend money to go on vacation themselves, but if they can turn it into a family trip, they’ll justify the expense.
+It’s why we hear moms continually sacrifice

 It’s no different in photography.
 I have been a photographer for nearly 2 decades now, and I can count on one hand the number of clients who have called me and said “I decided to book a photo shoot just because I want nice photos of myself”.
 It’s always tied to a bigger reason - an event, a milestone, etc.